lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 Pin 60 is the 25MHz system clock on the Blackice Mx.

-If you use LEDs in your Verilog for debugging in can sometimes be easier to use combinatorial logic (the assign statement or `always @(*)` block) to set the led, but if you want to set an LED when some condition has been triggered and then keep it set, the sequential logic style will be necessary.
+If you use LEDs in your Verilog for debugging in can sometimes be easier to use combinatorial logic (the assign statement or `always @(*)` block) to set the LED, but if you want to set an LED when some condition has been triggered and then keep it set, the sequential logic style will be necessary.

 ### An array of LEDs